 - Operator configuration of UPF selection ensures the appropriate UPF selection for disjoint paths.

 - At establishment of the PDU Sessions or at transitions to CM-CONNECTED state, the RSN parameter indicates to NG-RAN that redundant user plane resources shall be provided for the given PDU sessions by means of dual connectivity.
-The value of the RSN parameter that indicates redundant user plane requirements for the PDU Sessions.
+The value of the RSN parameter indicates redundant user plane requirements for the PDU Sessions.
 This request for redundant handling is made by indicating the RSN to the RAN node on a per PDU Session granularity.
 PDU Sessions associated with different RSN values shall be realized by different, redundant UP resources.
 Based on the RSN and RAN configuration, the NG-RAN sets up dual connectivity as defined in TS 37.340 [31] so that the sessions have end to end redundant paths.
 When there are multiple PDU Sessions with the RSN parameter set and with different values of RSN, this indicates to NG-RAN that CN is requesting dual connectivity to be set up and the user plane shall be handled as indicated by the RSN parameter and the associated RAN configuration.

 NOTE 4: The decision to set up dual connectivity remains in NG-RAN as defined today.
 RAN takes into account the additional request for the dual connectivity setup provided by the CN.

+- Together with the RSN, the SMF also indicates via the RIT parameter whether the PDU Session shall be kept or not kept in case NG-RAN cannot satisfy the user plane requirements indicated by the RSN parameter by means of dual connectivity.
+If RIT indicates that the PDU Session shall be kept, NG-RAN preferably satisfies the user plane requirements as indicated by the RSN but the PDU Session remains established even if the user plane requirements indicated by RSN cannot be satisfied.
+If RIT indicates that the PDU Session shall not be kept, NG-RAN shall satisfy the user plane requirements as indicated by the RSN, or if that is not possible, the PDU Session shall be released/not established.

+- The values of RSN and RIT shall be considered in NG-RAN in case there are multiple PDU Sessions with the RSN parameter set and with different values of RSN.
+In case a UE does not have multiple PDU Sessions with different values of RSN, NG-RAN may allocate user plane resources irrespective of the RSN and RIT values.

 - In the case of Ethernet PDU Sessions, the SMF has the possibility to change the UPF (acting as the PSA) and select a new UPF based on the identity of the Secondary RAN for the second PDU Session in case the Secondary RAN is modified (or added/released), using the Ethernet PDU Session Anchor Relocation procedure described in clause 4.3.5.8 of TS 23.502 [3].